Computational quantum transport: a scattering approach perspective: Green's function formalism for the quantum problem

 Eq.~\eqref{eq:fermi-golden-rule} can be seen as a generalization of the Fermi golden rule.
-Its importance stems from the fact that we now have a closed set of equations \eqref{eq:green-from-self}, \eqref{eq:surface-from-self} and \eqref{eq:fermi-golden-rule} that does not make use of the mode decomposition in terms of $\Phi_{\mathrm{t}+}$ and $\Lambda_{\mathrm{t}+}$, hence can be amenable to calculations through a different class of algorithms.
+Its importance stems from the fact that we now have a closed set of equations \eqref{eq:green-from-self}, \eqref{eq:surface-from-self} and \eqref{eq:fermi-golden-rule} that does not make use of the mode decomposition in terms of $\Phi_{\mathrm{t}+}$ and $\Lambda_{\mathrm{t}+}$, and hence can be amenable to calculations through a different class of algorithms.
 From this perspective, one can see Eq.~\eqref{eq:alter-mode-def} as an eigenvector problem for the matrix $G_\text{lead} V$ which provides an implicit definition for $\Phi_{\mathrm{t}+}$ and $\Lambda_{\mathrm{t}+}$.
-In this review we have chosen to emphasize the ``constructive approach'' that starts from the scattering problem, and construct the Green function approach as its consequence.
-The alternative approach when one first defines the Green's function is fully equivalent.
+In this review we have chosen to emphasize the ``constructive approach'' that starts from the scattering problem and constructs the Green's function approach as a consequence.
+The alternative approach where one first defines the Green's function is fully equivalent.